jump-dev/Convex.jl/docs/src/contributing.md

      for an example of how to construct atoms, and see the [norm atom](https://github.com/jump-dev/Convex.jl/blob/master/src/atoms/second_order_cone/norm.jl)
      for an example of an atom that depends on a parameter.
- -   Copy paste (eg) the nuclear norm file, replace anything saying nuclear norm with the name of the atom $f$, fill in monotonicity, curvature, etc. Save it in the appropriate subfolder of `src/atoms/`.
+ -   Copy paste (for example, the nuclear norm file), replace anything saying nuclear norm with the name of the atom $f$, fill in monotonicity, curvature, etc. Save it in the appropriate subdirectory of `src/atoms/`.
  -   Add as a comment a description of what the atom does and its parameters.